datacarpentry/astronomy-python/_episodes/03-motion.md

 On one hand, this division of labor makes sense because each object provides different capabilities.
 But working with multiple object types can be awkward.
 It will be more convenient to choose one object and get all of the data into it.

+> ## Pandas `DataFrame`s versus Astropy `Table`s
-Two common choices are the Pandas `DataFrame` and Astropy `Table`.
+> Two common choices are the Pandas `DataFrame` and Astropy `Table`.
-Pandas `DataFrame`s and Astropy `Table`s share many of the same characteristics and most of the manipulations that we do can be done with either.
-As you become more familiar with each, you will develop a sense of which one you prefer for different tasks.
-For instance you may choose to use Astropy `Table`s to read in data, especially astronomy specific data formats but Pandas `DataFrame`s to inspect the data.
-Fortunately, Astropy makes it easy to convert between the two data types.
-We'll choose to use Pandas `DataFrame`, for two reasons:
+> Pandas `DataFrame`s and Astropy `Table`s share many of the same characteristics
+> and most of the manipulations that we do can be done with either.
+As you become
+> more familiar with each, you will develop a sense of which one you prefer for
+> different tasks.
+For instance you may choose to use Astropy `Table`s to read
+> in data, especially astronomy specific data formats, but Pandas `DataFrame`s to
+> inspect the data.
+Fortunately, Astropy makes it easy to convert between the
+> two data types.
+We will choose to use Pandas `DataFrame`, for two reasons:
+>

-1. It provides capabilities that are (almost) a superset of the other data structures, so it's the all-in-one solution.
+> 1. It provides capabilities that are (almost) a superset of the other data
+> structures, so it's the all-in-one solution.
+>

-2. Pandas is a general-purpose tool that is useful in many domains, especially data science.
-If you are going to develop expertise in one tool, Pandas is a good choice.
+> 2. Pandas is a general-purpose tool that is useful in many domains,
+> especially data science.
+If you are going to develop expertise in one
+> tool, Pandas is a good choice.
+>

-However, compared to an Astropy `Table`, Pandas has one big drawback: it does not keep the metadata associated with the table, including the units for the columns.
-Nevertheless, we think its a useful data type to be familiar with.
+> However, compared to an Astropy `Table`, Pandas has one big drawback:
+> it does not keep the metadata associated with the table, including the
+> units for the columns.
+Nevertheless, we think its a useful data type
+> to be familiar with.
+{: .callout}

-It's easy to convert a `Table` to a Pandas `DataFrame`.
+It is straightforward to convert an Astropy `Table` to a Pandas `DataFrame`.

 ~~~
 import pandas as pd